genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/06_testing.md

 For more information about `AbstractGenesisTestSupport`, see the [Testing pages](/operations/testing/integration-testing/#abstractgenesistestsupport).

-Once you have set up your configuration, you can start writing tests against our Event Handler.
+Once you have added your config above, you can start writing tests against our Event Handler.

 ## Writing tests